mrkale/NodeMCU-WifiDoubleSwitch/README.md

 <a id="dependency"></a>
 ##Dependency
-**NodeMCU 1.4+**: Used appropriate mechanizm for sending HTTP responses incompatible with framework version *0.9-*.
+- **NodeMCU 1.4+**: Used appropriate mechanizm for sending HTTP responses incompatible with framework version *0.9-*.
-**s2eta**: Module for converting elapsed seconds to time string with *days, hours, minutes, and seconds* components.
+- **s2eta**: Module for converting elapsed seconds to time string with *days, hours, minutes, and seconds* components.

 <a id="scripts"></a>
 ##Scripts
 NodeMCU lua scripts.
-For better performance and memory efficiency all the program code is devided to separate scripts.
+For better performance and memory efficiency all the program code is devided into separate scripts.

 <a id="init"></a>